rabahalishah/React_guide/README.md

 ```bash
 > npm install redux react-redux
 ```
+If you want a centralized place to handle all of your states and any requests that will change that state.
+This is where Redux comes in.
+Redux is a state management library that allows us to create a store that holds all of our state.
+We can then dispatch actions to change that state.
 Prop drilling: it occurs when a parent component passes data down to its children and then those children pass the same data down to their own children.
 At the end, it's a long chain of component dependencies that can be difficult to manage and maintain.

+Redux consist of a reducer function that takes in the current state and an action and returns the new state.
+We can have multiple reducers that handle different parts of our state.
+**For example:** we could have a reducer that handles the user state and another reducer that handles the product state.
+A **store** is a place to hold all of our state.
+We can then dispatch actions to change that state.
+We can also subscribe to the store to get the current state.
 Redux is a JS library for statem management.
 Its also called flux like state propagation library

 There are three type of states